 The Florida Association of Criminal Defense Lawyers, Inc. (FACDL), is a not for profit corporation formed in 1988.
 Since its creation, FACDL has continued to promote excellence in the practice of criminal law and protect the rights of the accused in the state of Florida.

+The FACDL is the leading statewide association exclusively serving the comprehensive needs of the criminal defense bar.
 Criminal defense lawyers in Florida who join FACDL enjoy publications focused on criminal justice issues and discounts on CLE seminars.
 Members of FACDL's Legislative Affairs Committee promote FACDL's legislative agenda.
-FACDL also employes a full-time lobbyist in Tallahassee, FL.
+FACDL also employs a full-time lobbyist in Tallahassee, FL.

 FACDL's standing committee for Amicus Curiae (Amicus Committee) files amicus briefs in pending cases that have a potential state-wide impact on the criminal justice system.
 The Amicus Committee also monitors rule amendments and proposed jury instructions pending in the Florida Supreme Court.